UnquietCode/Cloud-Temple/README.md

 # Cloud Temple (v0.0.1)
 #### ~~`npm install cloud-temple`~~ will be released on Nov.
 1st, 2014

-A collection of rituals and incantations which assist in the creation of modular (reusable, extensible) [CloudFormation](http://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/Welcome.html) templates in JavaScript.
+A collection of rituals and incantations which assist in the creation of modular (reusable, extensible) AWS [CloudFormation](http://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/Welcome.html) templates in JavaScript.

 The only assumption is that you are using **Node.js**, however this is not a hard requirement, and something like [browserify](https://github.com/substack/node-browserify) should do the trick for browser environments.